 Studies show that short and long-term supplementation at various amounts of creatine (even up to 30 g/day for 5 years) is safe and well-tolerated in healthy individuals, and in populations ranging from infants to the elderly.
 In fact, the International Society of Sports Nutrition position states that “significant health benefits may be provided by ensuring habitual low dietary creatine ingestion (e.g., 3 g/day) throughout the lifespan”.

 Can creatine cause baldness…not likely but here is the science:

 The rational interpretation of these findings is that while creatine has been shown to be safe at a range of dosages over a long period of time, it may increase DHT.
-At this point there is no science to definitively say that creatine does or does not effect balding.
-Not all studies allow you to draw a direct cause-and-effect high level breakthroughs such as ‘fans make you cooler when its hot or humid’! ?
+At this point, there is no science to definitively say that creatine does or does not affect balding.
+Not all studies allow you to draw direct cause-and-effect high-level breakthroughs such as ‘fans make you cooler when its hot or humid’!

 Negative effects on the liver and kidneys are typically hearsay and conjecture, especially if you don’t currently have any issues with these organs.
 There is evidence in many populations, including athletes that taking creatine has zero long term detrimental effects on the liver or the kidneys.
 This study was done with dosages of between 5-20g per day for 3 months up to almost 6 years with no negative effects.

 Yes, you can take it while dieting or trying to lose weight.

 By now you know creatine contributes to weight gain through increasing lean muscle mass and intracellular water content.
 Creatine and fat gain is a completely different story.
 Fat gain, at its most simplistic level, is determined by the calories you consume vs the calories you burn.

 If you eat more calories than you need, you will typically gain not only weight but gain it through storing body fat.
 Calorically, a few grams of creatine is not going to contribute to fat gain.